Jacob Slichter

-Jacob Slichter (born Jacob Huber Slichter, April 5, 1961) is an American musician.
-He is best known for being the drummer for the rock band Semisonic.
+Jacob Slichter (born Jacob Huber Slichter, April 5, 1961) is an American musician and academic, best known as the drummer for the rock band Semisonic.

 Early life

 Slichter, the son of physicist Charles Slichter, was born in Boston, Massachusetts.
 He graduated from Harvard with a degree in African American studies and history.
-He is the drummer for the Minneapolis based rock band, Semisonic.
+He is the drummer for the Minneapolis-based rock band Semisonic.

 Career

 Slichter, in 2004, wrote So You Wanna Be a Rock & Roll Star (ISBN 0-7679-1470-8), a book that details his experiences as a member of Semisonic and their journey through the recording industry.
 Kirkus Reviews wrote that "few first-person memoirs of the rock biz are as smart, honest, and entertaining as this tart, incisive work."

-In 2006 Slichter said that payola was how his band Semisonic turned their song "Closing Time" into a hit.
+In 2006, Slichter said that payola was how his band Semisonic turned their song "Closing Time" into a hit.
 Slichter stated: "It cost something close to $700,000 to $800,000 to get 'Closing Time' on the air."